Eras (typeface): Usage

 and in the video games Tekken Tag Tournament, Jet Ion GP and Championship Manager 01/02.
 The American Broadcasting Company (ABC) network used the font in its on-air promotion graphics during the early to mid-1980s.
 A modified version of the font can be seen on the cover of Motörhead's 1981 album No Sleep 'til Hammersmith.
 The Stanley Kubrick movie Full Metal Jacket uses Eras typeface on the credits.
-Brazilian stock exchange Bovespa (now B3 S.A. - Brasil, Bolsa, Balcão) used Eras typeface for its logo and tagline.
-Indonesian muslim animated series Nussa used modified version of Eras typeface for their logo.
+Brazilian stock exchange Bovespa (now B3 S.A.) used the Eras typeface for its logo and tagline.
+A modified version of the font was used for the logo of game developer Spike (now Spike Chunsoft).
+Eras is the primary typeface of the Eugene Airport in Oregon.